 Watch the full discussion below between two industry thought leaders, Entel's Carlos Palito and Dez Blanchfield

-To explore additional insights around digital transformation and Digital BSS, please visit us here.
+To explore additional insights around digital transformation and Telecom BSS, please visit our website.

 I found this interview so interesting that I have summarized a few key points below.